rubenerd/rubenerd.com/content/post/2016/the-derived-namespace.markdown

 ---
 title: "The derived namespace"
 date: "2016-08-13T09:50:00+10:00"
+abstract: "An add-on to RSS 2.0 to provide context about the source of textual media."
+year: "2016"
+category: Internet
+tag:
+- feeds
+- rss
+- xml
+- written-in-sydney
 ---
 The *derived* namespace is an add-on to RSS 2.0 that provide context about the source code for textual media.